polyaxon/polyaxon/templates/polyaxonfile_specification/sections.md

        strides: [1, 1]
 ```

-This declaration can be used later on to pass to our program:
+This declaration can be used to pass values to our program:

 ```yaml
  ... --batch-size={{ batch-size }}